ENGL 120: Introduction to College Reading and Composition II

 It is important to note that in order to end a Moodle class session, you must click on the logout button which is found on the right side of your browser window at the top.
 Simply closing your browser does not end your session.
 If you do not log out, your session will remain active.
 The next person to use the computer will have full access to your account.

 I hope this email answers your preliminary questions.
-I look forward to working with you in Online English 120 and in guiding you on your journey as you become a more confident writer.
+I look forward to working with you in English 120 and in guiding you on your journey as you become a more skillful and confident writer.
 Please feel free to e-mail me if you have any questions along the way.

 Professor of English